d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Arguably because of its simplicity, grid search is one of the most often use methods to solve hyperparameter optimization.
 It doesn't require any sophisticated implementation and can be applied to any hyperparameter type.

 Below we plot the validation error of each hyperparameter configuration we just evaluated.
-There is a high variance in validation error between all the learning rate in our grid, underlying the importance of the hyperparameter optimization problem.
+There is a high variance in validation error between all the learning rate in our grid, which means we cannot simply pick any of them.
+Also, usually the optimal learning rate changes across datasets, as we will see in chapter :ref:`sec_hpo_transfer`.

 ```{.python .input  n=25}
 import matplotlib.pyplot as plt